nginxinc/nginx-gateway-fabric/docs/guides/upgrade-apps-without-downtime.md

 To support canary releases, you can implement an approach with two Deployments behind the same Service (see [Canary deployment][canary] in the Kubernetes documentation).
 However, this approach lacks precision for defining the traffic split between the old and the canary version.
 You can greatly influence it by controlling the number of Pods (for example, four Pods of the old version and one Pod of the canary).
-However, note that NGINX Kubernetes Gateway uses [`random two least_conn`][random-method] load balancing method, which doesn't guarantee an exact split based on the number of Pods (80/20 in the given example).
+However, note that NGINX Gateway Fabric uses [`random two least_conn`][random-method] load balancing method, which doesn't guarantee an exact split based on the number of Pods (80/20 in the given example).